"The battle rages on"

 - The Starfire novels co-written by David Weber and Steve White have plenty of large space battles.
 The Shiva Option gets special mention for the sheer size of some of these battles.

-- Also written by David Weber, the Empire From The Ashes trilogy has some extraordinarily large scale space battles.
+- Also written by David Weber, the Empire from the Ashes trilogy has some extraordinarily large scale space battles.
 A single battle in the second book (The Armaggedon Inheritance) involves the protagonists using a few dozen warships that are individually larger than Earth's moon to fight against an enemy fleet that had millions of more normally sized ships in it.

 - The The Lost Fleet series is full with space battles as two fleets battle it out at around twenty percent light speed.
 Each book usually has two or more instances of combat, while always having a major one.
+The battles usually involve the fleets passing one another in the blink of an eye and trading shots as they pass, as a mix of naval combat and Old-School Dogfighting.

 - Star Trek didn't rely on those so much for budget reasons, the times ships would fight each other it was either reminiscent of submarine/destroyer battles taking place at long ranges (usually in TOS) or a couple of ships putting around a stone's throw from on another (usually TNG).